Whore (1991 film): Production

+Development
-The original play Bondage on which the film was based was written by a London taxi driver David Hines (b.
-1945), who based it on a conversation with a local prostitute he drove.
-The play was performed at the Edinburgh Fringe Festival.

-Ken Russell wrote, "one day in London, Hines literally jumped out of his cab and stopped me in the street, to ask if I would write the screenplay; and make it into a film.
+The original play Bondage, on which the film was based, was written by a London taxi driver David Hines, who based it on a conversation with a local prostitute he drove.
+The play was originally performed at the Edinburgh Fringe Festival.
+Director Ken Russell recounted the film's genesis: "One day in London, Hines literally jumped out of his cab and stopped me in the street, to ask if I would write the screenplay; and make it into a film.
 I read the play and agreed to have a go."

-The play was about a British girl working in King's Cross, but Russell said, "No one in England wanted to know.
-So I had to go to America for the lolly.
-Now she's a Hollywood hooker on Sunset Boulevard.
+After a number of British film financiers turned down supporting the project due to its "frank language", Russell sought to finance the film in the United States, and changed the setting from London to Los Angeles.
+"No one in England wanted to know.
+So I had to go to America for the lolly", he said.
+"Now she's a Hollywood hooker on Sunset Boulevard.
 So why couldn't I get financed in the UK?
 The budget was low, the potential high, the risk minimal.
 Perhaps the subject was considered too sleazy for export.
 Maybe it could never have been shown on TV.
 Maybe my face doesn't fit in with the film establishment here."

+Casting

+Ken Russell sought actress Theresa Russell to portray the lead role of Liz, but she initially turned the role down, fearing the material was too explicit.
+She ultimately had second thoughts, recalling: "I just couldn't stop thinking about it.
+I told Ken, 'I don't know how in the hell you're going to do this.
+I'm not interested in doing soft-core porn.'
+I was leery about doing it at this point in my career.
+I wasn't interested if it was going to be in the Crimes of Passion vein."
+When director Russell assured her that he was intending to incorporate campy humor into the film, she agreed to take the role, as she felt drawn to his "particular brand of madness."

 Filming

-Lacking large studio support, the film was produced and distributed by Trimark Pictures.
-The film's small shooting budget is reflected in the choppy editing and production values.
+Principal photography began in Los Angeles on September 4, 1990, and was completed on September 23.
+Sources vary regarding its production budget, with some stating as high as $4 million, and others stating less than $2 million.
 Presumably to save on crew expenses, Ken Russell is listed as camera operator in production credits (under the name Alf).

+According to actresses Theresa Russell and Ginger Lynn Allen, director Ken Russell openly drank throughout filming, and was often drunk while shooting the film.